Forfar Town and County Hall: Early history

-The first municipal building in the town was a medieval tolbooth which was primarily used to the detention of prisoners and which dated back at least to the 16th century.
+The first municipal building in the town was a medieval tolbooth which was primarily used for the detention of prisoners and which dated back at least to the 16th century.
 In the early 1660s, 42 women were tried for witchcraft at the tolbooth and, in some cases, found guilty and executed by strangulation.
 In the late 1770s the burgh officials decided to demolish the dilapidated tolbooth and to erect a new building in its place.

 The new building was designed by James Playfair in the neoclassical style, built in ashlar stone at a cost of £1,100 and was completed in 1788.
-The design involved a symmetrical main frontage with four bays facing onto The Cross; the central section of two bays, which slightly projected forward, featured round headed windows on the ground floor, square headed windows on the first floor and a pediment above.
-The outer bays contained doorways on the ground floor and square headed windows on the first floor.
+The design involved a symmetrical main frontage with four bays facing onto The Cross; the central section of two bays, which slightly projected forward, featured round-headed windows on the ground floor, square-headed windows on the first floor and a pediment above.
+The outer bays contained doorways on the ground floor and square-headed windows on the first floor.

 At roof level, there was originally a bellcote.
 The building was originally intended to operate as a weigh house and butter market.
-Internally, the principal rooms, which were all accessed by passing through the left hand doorway and then up a staircase, were at the front of the building: they were the council chamber on the left, the county hall in the centre and the sheriff courtroom on the right.
+Internally, the principal rooms, which were all accessed by passing through the left-hand doorway and then up a staircase, were at the front of the building: they were the council chamber on the left, the county hall in the centre and the sheriff's courtroom on the right.
 The county hall contained several crystal chandeliers which were presented by the future local member of parliament, David Scott.

-In the late 18th century, criminals were held in cells behind the town and county hall; they were taken to the courtroom and, if they were found guilty and sentenced to be hanged, the sentence was carried out from the first floor window on the east side of the building.
-The bellcote was removed and the pediment was enhanced by the installation of a clock in the tympanum in 1804, and a dedicated sheriff courthouse, designed by David Neave with a large tetrastyle portico, was erected to the immediate north of the town and county hall at a cost of £5,000 and was completed in 1824.
+In the late 18th century, criminals were held in cells behind the town and county hall; they were taken to the courtroom and, if they were found guilty and sentenced to be hanged, the sentence was carried out from the first-floor window on the east side of the building.
+The bellcote was removed and the pediment was enhanced by the installation of a clock in the tympanum in 1804.
+A dedicated sheriff's courthouse, designed by David Neave with a large tetrastyle portico, was erected to the immediate north of the town and county hall at a cost of £5,000 and was completed in 1824.
 Internal alterations to the town and county hall, to a design by William Scott, were completed in 1847: the changes involved the removal of the old council chamber and the old sheriff courtroom and the enlargement of the county hall.

-The sheriff court moved to a new purpose built building adjacent to the county prison in Market Street in the north of the town in 1871.
+The sheriff court moved to a new purpose-built building adjacent to the county prison in Market Street in the north of the town in 1871.
 Then, in 1883, the county prison in Market Street was converted into offices and, following the implementation of the Local Government (Scotland) Act 1889 which established a uniform system of county councils in Scotland, the new Forfarshire County Council established its headquarters in the Market Street building which later became known as the County Buildings.